 A stateless person is a person who is not considered a national by any State – according to the nationality law of that state.
 This person may have a country of habitual residence but may not necessarily have the same rights as a person with that country's nationality.

 How to apply for the status ?

-Belgian legislation does not currently provide a specific procedure or authority for recognising individuals as stateless persons.
+Belgian legislation does not currently provide a specific administrative procedure or authority for recognising individuals as stateless persons.